Doctrinal Statement

 We believe the Biblical account of the creation of the physical universe, angels, and man; that this account is neither allegory nor myth, but a literal, historical account of the direct, immediate creative acts of God without any evolutionary process; that man was created by a direct work of God and not from previously existing forms of life; and that all men are descended from the historical Adam and Eve, first parents of the entire human race.
 Genesis 1:1-2:25; Colossians 1:16, 17; John 1:3; John 1:1-5; Colossians 1:15-19.

-SECTION 5: THE DOCTRINE OF SIN
+SECTION 5: THE DOCTRINE OF THE FALL OF MAN

 SECTION 6: THE DOCTRINE OF SALVATION

-A. God the Father planned it as He sovereignly chose to save all believers to be recipients of His grace from before the foundations of the world.
+• God the Father planned it as He sovereignly chose to save all believers to be recipients of His grace from before the foundations of the world.
 John 1:12,13; 6:35-39; 1 Timothy 2:3-4; 2 Peter 3:9.

-B. God the Son provided it by His substitutionary death for our sins and His resurrection from the dead.
+• God the Son provided it by His substitutionary death for our sins and His resurrection from the dead.
 As a result, God has been propitiated and the believer is redeemed and reconciled.
 1 Corinthians 15:1-4; Romans 3:25; Ephesians 1:7; 2 Corinthians 5:18-21.

-C. God the Spirit applies it by convicting men of sin, by giving them faith to believe, and by causing them to be born again.
+• God the Spirit applies it by convicting men of sin, by giving them faith to believe, and by causing them to be born again.
 John 16:7-11; Ephesians 2:8,9; John 3:1-7.

-D. Man receives it by faith, believing that Jesus Christ died for our personal sins, was buried, and bodily rose from the grave as the living Savior.
+• Man receives it by faith, believing that Jesus Christ died for our personal sins, was buried, and bodily rose from the grave as the living Savior.
 I Corinthians 15:1-7.
 The result being that man possesses eternal life, having been saved from a literal hell.
 1 John 5:11-12.

 Since salvation is by grace, it is impossible for any believer to lose his salvation.
 John 10:27-29; Ephesians 1:13-14; 1 Peter 1:3-5; Romans 8:35-39.